Great Lakes Museum: History

 The Kingston Marine Museum was incorporated by letters patent on August 29, 1975 with objectives to collect, conserve and display artifacts related to Great Lakes marine history, shipping and shipbuilding, construct an exhibition area for special exhibitions of both marine and non-marine character, encourage public participation in events and activities, develop a marine resource centre of archival material, books, publications, ephemera and items to permit research activity related to Great Lakes marine history by the public, students, researchers and historians and to develop educational programs.

-The museum was originally located in the 1892 Kingston Dry Dock, a national historic site in Kingston, Ontario, Canada,.
+The museum was originally located in the 1892 Kingston Dry Dock, a national historic site in Kingston, Ontario, Canada.

 It should not be mistaken for Kingston Royal Naval Dockyard, which was a British naval base and home of the then Provincial Marine.

 Once an important construction and repair facility for ships on the Great Lakes, the Kingston Dry Dock was constructed in 1890 by the Canadian federal government in what had been the local riding of Canadian prime minister Sir John A. Macdonald.
 Opened in 1892 by the Department of Public Works as a repair facility for lake vessels, the drydock provided dry working access to the ship below the waterline.

-MacDonald would live long enough to see the $344,276 project targeted with allegations of political patronage after the March 5, 1891 Canadian election.
+MacDonald lived long enough to see the $344,276 project targeted with allegations of political patronage after the March 5, 1891 Canadian election.
 As he suffered a series of strokes in 1891, one of which proved fatal on June 6 of that year, he would never have the opportunity to see the facility open and in operation.

-The original 85.3 metre limestone dry dock was lengthened to 115.2 metres using concrete and leased in 1910 to the Kingston Shipbuilding Company; private companies would operate the Kingston Shipyards until 1968.
+The original 85.3 m limestone dry dock was lengthened to 115.2 m using concrete and leased in 1910 to the Kingston Shipbuilding Company; private companies would operate the Kingston Shipyards until 1968.
 During the Second World War naval vessels, notably corvettes, were built in this dry dock.

 The site consists of a solid limestone 1891 main building which houses the drydock pumps and engines, an annex building added in 1915 and a smaller free-standing building added in 1938.
-The shipyard's distinctive square stone chimney stands 90 feet above the downtown city waterfront.
+The shipyard's distinctive square stone chimney stands 90 ft above the downtown city waterfront.